- 2 - 3 p.m.

 - 3 - 4 p.m.

-Behind Rundquist is Thornton Dial's After the Burn, 2011.
+Behind Rundquist with Thornton Dial's After the Burn, 2011, in the background.
 Photo Credit: Perry Hebard.

 Leisa Rundquist, Associate Professor, specializes in modern and contemporary art and theory.
 Before coming to UNC Asheville in 2007, she completed her PhD at UNC Chapel Hill and taught American Art at NC State University.
 Prior to graduate school, Rundquist was Curator at the South Bend Art Museum (South Bend, Indiana) from 1990 to 2000 and a Lecturer at Saint Mary’s College (Notre Dame, Indiana) from 1996-2000.
 While at the museum, she organized numerous, temporary and permanent indoor exhibitions focusing on nineteenth- and twentieth-century art of the United States as well as orchestrated a series of outdoor sculpture installations at the South Bend Regional Airport.